MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -Description

-Specifies a description for the application.
-The description appears in the Configuration Manager console
+Specify an optional administrator comment for the app.
+The maximum length is 2048 characters.

 ```yaml
 Type: String